 Another account from South Korea of former victims of Japanese imperialism, offering messages of sincere and heartfelt comfort and consolation had me in tears.
 Sometimes tragedies really do bring out the best in people.

 Please invest in a copy.
 It is both a record of a terrible tragedy and a means to a very important end.
 There are some star names in there too, such as Barry Eisler, Yoko Ono and the great William Gibson.
-I was also pleasantly surprised to find a couple of people I know personally in there: my old friend Ted Taylor for example and a newer acquaintance, Wesley Cheek.
 What unites the various contributors is love for Japan and a simple desire to help.
 To download the Kindle e-book, you need to download a Kindle reader to your PC or smart phone first, but that’s EASILY done and more importantly FREE.
 And like I said, every penny or cent you pay for the book goes towards the Japanese Red Cross and will help those people in Tohoku who have suffered so much.
 How could you say no?